Behaviour & Emotions

 Dance moves

-Don’t talk to your kid about dance moves, whisper this next bit show them.
-Learn some dance moves.
-Teach them to your kids.
+Don’t talk to your kid about dance moves, whisper this next bit – show them.
+Learn some dance moves, teach them to your teen.
+(Who are we kidding – high chance this will work better the other way round: teen teaches parent.)
+The point is, encourage dancing.
 Show them that dancing is the best way to have fun, no matter where you are, and that alcohol isn’t a requirement for doing the billy-bounce.

 Create a family safe word